-The Department of Community Services & Development (CSD), as the recipient of Federal and State funding, is responsible for oversight of the operations of the Department of Energy Weatherization (DOE WAP), Low-Income Home Energy Assistance Program (LIHEAP), and other programs as developed within CSD's Energy and Environmental Services Division.
-As such, CSD is required to monitor the activities of its Contractors (also referred to as 'agency' or 'subrecipient') and this is accomplished by conducting Desk Reviews and Onsite Reviews.
-The purpose of the Reviews is to ensure the Contractor meets the Administrative Requirements, Financial Requirements, Programmatic Requirements, Compliance Requirements, and other applicable requirements as prescribed in the contract and referenced therein (2 C.F.R. §200.328; DOE WAP and LIHEAP Part II Subpart Article 10.3 A-E).
+The Department of Community Services & Development (CSD), as the recipient of the Federal funding, is responsible for oversight of the operations of the Low-Income Home Energy Assistance Program (LIHEAP), the Department of Energy Weatherization Assistance Program (DOE WAP), and other programs as developed within CSD's Energy and Environmental Services Division (E&ESD).
+As such, CSD is required to monitor the activities of its Contractors (also referred to as 'agency', 'Local Service Provider' or 'subrecipient') and this is accomplished by conducting regular monitoring reviews.
+The purpose of the reviews is to ensure the Contractor meets the Administrative Requirements, Financial Requirements, Programmatic Requirements, Compliance Requirements, and other applicable requirements as prescribed in the contract and referenced therein (2 C.F.R. §200.328; 45 C.F.R. §75.342; DOE WAP and LIHEAP Part II Subpart D Article 10.3 A-E).